dusiasi/Eat-it-Real/README.md

 Navigate to the client directory and install dependencies: `cd client/react-ts` `npm install` Run the client: `npm run dev`

-Navigate to the server directory and install dependencies: cd server npm install
+Navigate to the server directory and install dependencies: `cd server` `npm install`

 Create a .env file in the root directory.
 Add the necessary environment variables such as API keys and database connection strings.

-Run the server:npm start
+Run the server:`npm start`

 ### Acknowledgements